qosf/qosf.org/qosf.org/wittek_prize.md

 # Hero section
 title: Wittek Quantum Prize for Open Source Software
-description: Wittek Quantum Prize is dedicated to life and memory of Peter Wittek, PhD.
+description: Wittek Quantum Prize is dedicated to the life and memory of Peter Wittek.
 Read more about the story behind the prize [in our blog post](http://todo).
 buttons:
     - content: Nominate an individual
       url: 'https://form.typeform.com/to/b2CSyv7w'